 Be wary of organizations directly contacting you asking for money or personal information

-Don't respond to emails requesting sensitive personal information or baking information
+Don't respond to emails requesting sensitive personal information or banking information

 The SEC has issued a warning against investing in companies claiming that their products or services can prevent, treat, cure, or otherwise be used to help stop the Coronavirus (COVID-19), and that their stocks will sharply increase as a result.

 - Microcap stocks are especially risky because they often involve small companies with limited publicly available information, allowing fraudsters to spread misinformation as part of their scheme

 - Rumors and aggressive promotion involving products or services that claim to be able to stop the outbreak may be indicative of a "pump-and-dump" scheme in which a buzz is generated to temporarily increase stock prices, allowing fraudsters to sell high and leaving investors to cope with losses